Dannydough/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

 9.)
-Once you have downloaded and extracted the zip file into the PHP folder on the C drive, download and install the VC_redist.x86.exe from the installation files.
-Go through the setup wizard to finish setting up and installing the VC_redist.x86.exe.
+After extracting the ZIP file into the C:\PHP folder, proceed to download and install VC_redist.x86.exe from the installation files.
+Follow the setup wizard to complete the installation.

 10.)
-Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)
+Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi).
+Then follow these steps in the setup wizard:

-  Run the setup wizard:
+- Select Typical Setup
-Typical Setup ->
+- After the installation, launch the Configuration Wizard.
-Launch Configuration Wizard (after install) -> Standard Configuration ->
+- Choose Standard Configuration in the wizard.

-  Make the new root password: Password1
+- When prompted, set the new root password to Password1.

 <p>
 <img src="https://imgur.com/Y5a64cE.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>